PMFL: Partial Meta-Federated Learning for heterogeneous tasks and its applications on real-world medical records: Methodology

 where $\alpha$ is the learning rate for meta training models, $\beta$ is the learning rate for our main model, $\theta_k$ indicates the parameters for the $kth$ training task, $\theta$ indicate the parameters for the main model.
 Similarly, for equation \eqref{eq:3}, each training task could iterate the meta gradient descent step for multiple epochs before the loss integration.
 And, for equation \eqref{eq:4}, we can know that the main model parameters $\theta$ would be trained by optimizing the integrated loss which is based on various meta training model parameters $\theta_k$.

-Obviously, for both of algorithms, we need to train various submodels at first and integrate something that is from these submodels to update the main model.
-For instance, we need to train the clients' models with the local datasets for Federated Averaging Learning \cite{McMahan2017CommunicationEfficient}, while we need to finish the meta-training of different tasks for MAML \cite{finn2017modelagnostic}.
-After finishing the integration process, our model could be updated with the integrated result.
-The only difference between these two algorithms is what we would integrate from different sources.
-In Federated Averaging algorithm, we directly select model parameters to integrate; while in MAML algorithm, we would integrate the losses from multiple different training tasks.
-As we stated before, our goal is to design an adaptive federated learning with the basic idea of MAML.
-Combining these two algorithms, we propose a Meta-Federated Learning (MetaFL) algorithm here, and the key of our algorithm is to return the losses $\mathcal{L}_k(f_\theta)$ from every client $k$ to the server, instead of model parameters $\theta_k$.
+For both of FedAvg and MAML, we need to train various submodels with different data at first and integrate the training results of submodels to update the main model.
+To be specific, we need to train the clients' models with the local datasets and directly integrate the model parameters as the new global model for FedAvg \cite{McMahan2017CommunicationEfficient}, while we need to finish the meta-training of different tasks and integrate the training losses to update the main model for MAML \cite{finn2017modelagnostic}.

+Inspired by the mechanism of MAML which could handle heterogeneous training tasks by leveraging the meta training loss, we propose an adaptive federated learning algorithm, Meta-Federated Learning (MetaFL), which differs from the traditional federated learning algorithms mainly by returning the losses $\mathcal{L}_k(f_\theta)$ from every client $k$ to the server, instead of model parameters $\theta_k$ or model gradients $g_k$, to considerably improve the performance of federated learning for heterogeneous remote data.
+In MetaFL, the clients first utilize their own local data to update their models received from the server as equation \eqref{eq:3} for a few epochs then return the losses of the last epoch in the local training to the server.
 After receiving all the losses, the server would compute the average of them and exploit the integrated loss to update the server model as equation \eqref{eq:4}.
 Subsequently, the server would start the new iteration by distributing the new model to all clients and waiting for them to return the new local losses for this iteration.
-These procedures of MetaFL are visualized in Fig. \ref{fig:metaFl}.
-In other words, compared with the Federated Averaging Learning algorithm, the difference is that what we return from local clients and try to integrate are losses rather than model parameters now.
+Owing to the similar scheme to MAML in which the main model is updated with the training losses of submodels rather than explicit model parameters, MetaFL could be applied to more scenarios where clients may need to resolve different training tasks.
 The specific MetaFL algorithm is depicted in Algorithm \ref{alg:metaFL}.